If you reject the food, ignore the customs, fear the religion and avoid the people, you might better stay home. ~Marcel Proust

-We have learned that although many people try, you can’t package authenticity but it is more accessible and easier to achieve that it appears during trip planning.
+We have learned that although many people try, you can’t package authenticity but it is more accessible and easier to achieve than it appears during trip planning.

 Myth #2 – You have to get off the beaten path to have an authentic travel experience

-In the past 18 months we have lived on and off the beaten path and everywhere in between.
-We talk to many people who feel very strongly about getting out of the more popular tourist areas in order to really connect with a culture.
-That has not been necessary in our experience.
+In the past 18 months, we have lived on and off the beaten path and everywhere in between.
+We talk to many people who feel very strongly about getting out of the more popular tourist areas in order to really connect with culture.
+That has not been necessary for our experience.

 When the “authentic” interaction was tiring, we could tune out and sit together.
 At times it is nice to not understand the conversations buzzing around us, the celebrations, or the complaints.
 It is much easier to just BE together.

 Sometimes getting too far off the beaten path limits opportunities to engage.